Telugu Americans: Dispersion

 Telugu people constitute one of the largest groups of Indian Americans.
 The majority of Telugu Americans live in metropolitan areas with significant economic importance in STEM fields.
-These areas include the Bay Area, the Texas Triangle, Delaware Valley, Chicagoland, Central Jersey, Northern Virginia, as well as the Seattle and Baltimore metropolitan areas.
+These areas include the Bay Area, the Texas Triangle, Philadelphia metropolitan area, Chicagoland, Central Jersey, Northern Virginia, Research Triangle, as well as the Seattle and Baltimore metropolitan areas.
 Smaller, but significant populations of Telugu Americans exist throughout the country in other metropolitan and micropolitan areas of almost every state.
 These include Greater Boston, Kansas City, Metro Detroit, Greater Cleveland, and Minneapolis–Saint Paul.